simnibs/simnibs/docs/tutorial/tms_optimization.rst

 Further Reading
 ------------------
-Please see :ref:`tmsoptimize_doc` for a detail description of all TMS optimization options.
+Please see :ref:`tmsoptimize_doc` for a detailed description of all TMS optimization options.

 References
 ------------